The Industry Landscape

 4. Integrated Self-service Analytics Ecosystem

 Integrated Power BI with Microsoft Fabric and Copilot to deliver intuitive, real-time dashboards and ad-hoc analytics.
-Rationalized legacy BI platforms to reduce redundancy, accelerate insight generation and empower business users with secure, self-service access to enterprise data
+Rationalized legacy insurance business intelligence platforms to reduce redundancy, accelerate insight generation and empower business users with secure, self-service access to enterprise data

 The Outcome